 Roll of Honour Introduction

-The Roll of Honour records and commemorates the names of Australia’s war dead.
+The Roll of Honour records and commemorates members of the Australian armed forces who have died during or as a result of war service, or for Post-1945 conflicts, warlike service, non-warlike service and certain peacetime humanitarian operations.
 It takes the form of bronze panels in the Memorial’s Commemorative Area and the Roll of Honour database, which is accessible via the Memorial’s website.

 Questions of eligibility for the Roll of Honour are determined solely by the Memorial’s Council, and have been considered many times over the years by Council and before it by the Memorial’s Board.
 The following paragraphs summarise the current criteria for eligibility:

 - have died while serving with or directly as a result of service with a military unit raised by one of the Australian colonies or, after Federation, by the Commonwealth of Australia; and

 - have died during or as a result of service in one of the following conflicts, within the specified periods: